Skrill is tied closely to the gambling and cryptocurrency industries. It is expensive and offers poor customer support. Avoid if you can.

 Skrill Money Transfer provides a basic service for international money payments.
 Its has strong links to the cryptocurrency and gambling industries, and this drives much of its popularity.
 As far as Skrill’s money transfer service goes, however, it’s not one of the best options out there.

 The service is clunky, expensive, and has a reputation for poor customer service.
 As far as we can tell, there is nothing that Skrill does that other services don’t do better.
-With the availability of high-quality alternatives such as WorldRemit and TransferGo, it is difficult to recommend using Skrill if you can avoid it.
+With the availability of high-quality alternatives such as WorldRemit and TransferGo, it is difficult to recommend using Skrill.

 If you have any questions or feedback about our Skrill review, let us know in the comments below.